Keyboard shortcuts

 Aside from inspecting or diffing lockfiles, we can extract and manipulate constraints from pyproject.toml files:

-$ ganzua constraints inspect --format=markdown tests/new-uv-project/pyproject.toml
+$ ganzua constraints inspect --format=markdown corpus/new-uv-project/pyproject.toml

 | package | version |